Duolingo is probably the most well-known language learning website out there.

 You might get marked wrong if you use a combination of these words that doesn’t exist in the system yet.
 In these cases, you need to report by clicking ‘my answer should be accepted’.
 This is meant to slowly improve over time, but as it stands, the course creators are relatively slow to respond to these reports, despite tens of users complaining in the comments over several years.
 That means sometimes you’ll have to remember the 2 or 3 accepted ways to translate a sentence.

 As I’m writing this review, the Script Learning section has just been released for Hebrew!

 I haven’t had the time to test it out, but from my experience testing the Arabic equivalent, it is a decent, focused way to practise reading letters together and recognising small differences in the letters.
 My only complaint is that it can get a bit too repetitive.

 It is only available in the mobile app, so go ahead and try it out!

 Duolingo Hebrew is a course that covers a lot of ground effectively.
 I love the native speaker audio and the usable real-life sentences.
 I only wish the kinks could be ironed out more efficiently.

 That’s all for my opinion on the course.
 Do you want to know how I actually use Duolingo to learn?
 How do I structure my daily exercises?
-I’ll be talking about that on my first ever livestream on 14 September, the 1st anniversary of my first ever video.
+I talked about that on my livestream on the 1st anniversary of my first ever video.